Apply for Ayushman Bharat Pradhan Mantri Jan Arogya Yojana

 What is the Process of Hospitalisation Under the PMJAY Scheme?

 You will receive the Ayushman health card as a beneficiary, allowing you to access cashless medical care and hospitalisation.
-If you have a golden card, you can take advantage of the scheme's benefits at any accredited public or private hospital.
+You can take advantage of the scheme's benefits at any accredited public or private hospital if you have a golden card.

 To find the empanelled hospital list, visit the official PMJAY website and click the “Find Hospital” section.